 Unfortunately, as vendor managers stop safeguarding some brands, sellers could start to apply more aggressive selling tactics.
 As an ex-vendor, you will need to take extra measures to protect your sales.
 To minimize the disruption and keep sales steady, you should:

-- Sign up to Brand Registry or transfer your listings with your existing credential.
+- Sign up to Amazon Brand Registry is a tool that ena… More or transfer your listings with your existing credential.

 - Use Brand Analytics to understand your customer base.

 - Check customer demographics data for orders from your competition.

 - Monitor your listings on Amazon and report unauthorized sellers.

 - Read up on the first-sale doctrine and how foreign sellers could abuse it.

 - Develop your reseller policy with the help of a specialized attorney.

 - Outsource your day-to-day tasks to Amazon experts, if needed.

 - Beat sellers at their own game with a real-time repricer like Sellery.